Skip to main content

 Sandbox

-The sandbox lets your AI agent read, write, and run code in a secure, isolated environment.
+The sandbox lets your agent read, write, and run code in a secure, isolated environment.
 When you chat with an agent that has Sandbox enabled, it can create files, run terminal commands, search codebases, and produce downloadable artifacts — all in a cloud VM private to your conversation.

 Getting started